113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

 ## ibmcloud account org-role-set
 {: #ibmcloud_account_org_role_set}

 Assign an organization role to a user.
-This operation can be performed only by an organization manager.
+This operation can only be run by an organization manager.
 ```
 ibmcloud account org-role-set USER_NAME ORG_NAME ORG_ROLE
 ```